disasteroftheuniverse/obs-warp-tunnel/Readme.md

 </pre>
 # OBS Warp Tunnel

 A simple wrapper for localtunnel that keeps it running.
-Intended to be with OBS Blade so OBS can be manipulated remotely.
+Intended to be with [OBS Blade](https://obs-blade.kounex.com/) so [OBS](https://obsproject.com/) can be manipulated remotely.
 Local tunnel is unstable and likes to crash, this script maintains uptime, and keeps the subdomain, as losing a subdomain can be very inconvenient if it is lost while using OBS Blade in a remote location.
 Ideal for IRL streamers.
 Future versions will use electron for a simple user interface.
+This probably works with Streamlabs too, but don't ask me for help, I have no idea.

 ## Installation